LBHackney-IT/social-care-recording/README.md

 - prefills from person data
 - write cypress tests
 - 404 page (which users are sent to when looking for a step or submission that doesn't exist)
+- if form has one step, skip the task list

 ### Later

+- keep a proper version history for auditing
 - replace "unfinished submissions" table with something more general-purpose
 - integrate with contentful for form config